couthcommander/Bios6301/lectures.md

 **Office hours**

 * Cole: after class, or by appointment
-* Assistant Sarah Lotspeich: Fridays from 1:00-2:00
+* Assistant Michael Williams: TBD

 This schedule is *tentative* and subject to change at any time.